openfisca/openfisca-doc/source/key-concepts/person_entities_role.md

 #### Entities and roles are instance specific

 Entities and roles are described per the country, jurisdiction or domain, independent from the core engine (OpenFisca-Core).
+They can be identified in the texts of the modelled rules.